-Carriage of Dang 1 · · · · · · · · · · · · · · · · · · · Operator Will-r not carry operator (ope rator elects not to carry DG as Will-carry operator (operator elects to carry DG as cargo) Policy Options 1 2 3 4 5 6 7 8 Non-DG Part 92.11 DG Carried under DG Carried by Pax and cargo a/c Pax and cargo a/c Pax and cargo Cargo Aircraft only Exceptions exceptions contained in the Technical Instructions (TI) Passengers and Crew Excepted Quantity Limited Quantity aircraft Quantity N/A As per operator As per operator As per table As per table Max Net Qty/Pkg Max Net Qty/Pkg Max Net Qty/Pkg exposition exposition contained in TI and contained in TI and defined in TI and defined in TI and defined in TI and · DGR DGR 2.6 DGR 4 DGR 4 DGR 4 Dangerous Goods Transport Document Dangerous Goods Transport Document is not required required.
-Dangerous Goods Transport Document is not required Dangerous Goods Transport Document is required Notes Signed statement that consignment is not DG is required Operator should have SOP and conduct risk assessment Operator should have SOP and conduct risk assessment.
-Exceptions include: a) Medical b) Veterinary c) SAR d) Avalanche control e) Agriculture f) Aircraft fuel Must be carried with the passenger or crew member on the same flight as: a) On-person b) Carry-on bags c) Checked baggage DG clearly marked with 'E' label DG clearly marked with 'Y' label.
+Carriage of Dang Operator Policy Will-r not carry operator (ope rator elects not to carry DG as cargo) o) Will-carry operator (operator elects to carry DG as cargo) Options 1 2 3 4 5 6 7 8 Options Non-DG Part 92.11 Exceptions DG Carried under exceptions contained in the TIs DG Carried by Passengers and Crew Pax and cargo a/c Excepted Quantity Pax and cargo a/c Limited Quantity Pax and cargo aircraft Cargo Aircraft only Quantity N/A As per operator exposition 9 As per operator exposition 10 As per table contained in TI and DGR As per table contained in TI and DGR Max Net Qty/Pkg defined in TI and DGR Max Net Qty/Pkg defined in TI and DGR Max Net Qty/Pkg defined in TI and DGR Dangerous Goods Transport Document Dangerous Goods Transport Document is not required required. ansport Document is not puld be included in flight Dangerous Goods Tra not required nsport Document is Dangerous Goods Tra nsport Document is re quired Notes Signed statement that consignment is not DG is required Operator should have SOP and conduct risk assessment Operator should have SOP and conduct risk assessment.
+Exceptions include: a) Medical b) Veterinary c) SAR d) Avalanche control 11 e) Agriculture 12 f) Aircraft fuel 13 Must be carried with the passenger or crew member on the same flight as: a) On-person b) Carry-on bags c) Checked baggage DG clearly marked with 'E' label DG clearly marked with 'Y' label.
 Ltd Qty allows for relief from the packaging material requirements but other requirements still apply.
 Training DG Awareness training ng is not acceptable.
-DG traini I person, and the DG that they 0 or all personnel involve d in the offer, acceptanc e, and handling of DG t hat is applicable to the
+DG traini I person, and the DG that they • or all personnel involved d in the offer, acceptance e, and handling of DG t hat is applicable to the